MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 ## Create a new segment with segment builder

 For an illustration of the key aspects of segment builder, see [Aspects of segment builder](segment-builder-aspects.md).
+For tips, see [Segment builder tips](segment-builder-aspects.md#segment-builder-tips).

 1. Go to **Segments**.